matteoportantiolo/Thesis-on-guidance-and-trajectory-optimization-for-reusable-launchers/README.md

-# Guidance and Trajectory Optimization for Reusable Launchers
+# Real-time Convex Guidance for Rocket Landing

 ## ⚠️ Code Availability
 The `src` folder (MATLAB, C, CMake, Makefile) is **not included** in this repository due to company policy restrictions.